shashank1323/shashank-quiz-quiz-app/README.md

    FLOAT # number with decimals

+  # STRINGS

+  # OUR OWN TEXT OR ANYTHING CAN BE DISPLAYED BETWEEN QUOTES

-   IF ELSE CONDITION USED AS EXAMPLES USED IN MAIN ACTIVITY (KOTLIN FILE )
+  # IF ELSE CONDITION USED AS EXAMPLES USED IN MAIN ACTIVITY (KOTLIN FILE )

     if(selecedOption!=0)
             {